-160. "[W]hen the State takes a person into its custody and holds him there against his will, the Constitution imposes upon it a corresponding duty to assume some responsibility for his safety and general well-being."
+194. "[W]hen the State takes a person into its custody and holds him there against his will, the Constitution imposes upon it a corresponding duty to assume some responsibility for his safety and general well-being."
 DeShaney v.
+Winnebago

-Winnebago County Dept. of Soc.
+County Dept. of Soc.
 Servs., 489 U.S. 189, 199-200 (1989).
 As discussed above, because Plaintiffs are civil detainees, their detention is governed by the Fifth Amendment, and may not "amount to punishment of the detainee."
-Bell, 441 U.S. at 535, 539.
-See also Banks v.
+Bell, 441 U.S. at 535, 539.58 See also Banks v.
 Booth, 1:20-cv-00849-CKK, Dkt.
 51 at 10-12 (D.D.C., April 20, 2020) (holding that pretrial detainees held during COVID-19 pandemic did not need to show deliberate indifference, but only that Defendants knew or should have known that the jail conditions posed an excessive risk to their health); Hernandez Roman v.
-Wolf, No. 5:20-cv-00768-TJH-PVC, 2020 WL 1952656, at \12 (C.D.
+Wolf, No. 5:20-cv-00768-TJH-PVC, 2020 WL 1952656, at 12 (C.D.
 Cal.
 Apr.
-23, 2020) ("The Government must not be deliberately indifferent to the potential exposure of civil detainees to a serious,
+23, 2020) ("The Government must not be deliberately indifferent to the potential exposure of civil detainees to a serious, communicable disease on the ground that the complaining detainees show no serious current symptoms, or ignore a condition of confinement that is more than very likely to cause a serious illness").

-&lt;sup>39 Plaintiffs' continued detention also violates the Eighth Amendment's prohibition of cruel and unusual punishment-a much stricter standard than the Fifth Amendment's ban on any punishment, which applies here.
+58 Plaintiffs' continued detention also violates the Eighth Amendment's prohibition of cruel and unusual punishment-a much stricter standard than the Fifth Amendment's ban on any punishment, which applies here.
 This is because Defendants have ignored "a condition of confinement that is sure or very likely to cause serious illness" by crowding Plaintiffs into living quarters with others who have "infectious maladies . . . even though the possible infection might not affect all of those exposed."
 Helling, 509 U.S. at 32-33.
-See Bell, 441 U.S. at 539; Thakker, No. 1:20-cv-480, at \22 n.15 (ordering immediate release of immigration detainees due to COVID-19 under the Fifth Amendment and, citing Helling, finding that plaintiffs had also met the "more exacting Eighth Amendment standard").
+See Bell, 441 U.S. at 539; Thakker, No. 1:20-cv-480, at 22 n.15 (ordering immediate release of immigration detainees due to COVID-19 under the Fifth Amendment and, citing Helling, finding that plaintiffs had also met the "more exacting Eighth Amendment standard").